Home > All Recipes > Cupcakes for Two > Small Batch Eggless Chocolate Cupcakes

 3 tablespoons medium brew coffee, very hot

 • Cool the cupcakes in the pan set on a wire cooling rack for 5 minutes.
 Then transfer the cupcakes to the wire rack to cool completely before frosting.
+My favorite for these cupcakes is the marshmallow whipped cream frosting.

 Notes